mojule/api-factory/readme.md

   - undo/redo stack
 - Create adapters and bridges to interop with other data structures/libraries
 - Memoizing
-- Object pooling
+- Object pooling to reduce GC
 - Dependency injection

-I'm sold on paring js down to its most powerful features and keeping things very simple - eliminate weird `this` behaviour, rely on functional concepts, simple objects (preferably JSON-serializable), object composition instead of inheritance etc. - but still be able to build complex things out of simple parts.
+Code style focus is on paring js down to its most powerful features and keeping things very simple - eliminate weird `this` behaviour, rely on functional concepts, simple objects (preferably JSON-serializable), object composition instead of inheritance etc. - but still be able to build complex things out of simple parts.
 Class-free OO.
 Started with Crockford's JS Good Parts but also see his talks on the better parts, rationale behind ES6 and etc; Crockford, Eric Elliot, Mattias Petter Johansson et al